 - Wonder at the Mapparium, a three-story, stained glass globe at the Mary Baker Eddy Library.

-- See the intertwining of art and landscape at the Isabella Stewart Gardner Museum.
+- Experience the beautiful, eclectic art and landscape architecture on display at the Isabella Stewart Gardner Museum.

-- Visit the Museum of African American History, including the Abiel Smith School, the African Meeting House, and the Black Heritage Trail.
+- Visit the Museum of African American History, where you can see the Abiel Smith School, the African Meeting House, and the Black Heritage Trail.

 - Cross the river and visit the MIT Museum.